AvidlyWordPress/pressmatic-wp-palvelu-template/README.md

 The reason this repository exists is to make starting a project in Pressmatic easier, when hosting is in wp-palvelu.fi, or any environment where a similar directory structure is used.

+## How to use this template

+[Download the latest release release ZIP](https://github.com/ZeelandFamily/pressmatic-wp-palvelu-template/releases/latest) and drop it in `~/Library/Application Support/Pressmatic/site-templates`.
+You should then be able to create a new site in Pressmatic using this template (New Site > Template).

 ## Documentation

 Please see production environment documentation at https://docs.wp-palvelu.fi for more info.